thomasonchain/MEV-bot-solidity/README.md

+# DO NOT RUN THIS CODE.
+IT IS A MALICIOUS CONTRACT CAPABLE OF EXTRACTING ETH FROM YOU WALLET.
+SAVED ONLY FOR SERCURITY RESEARCH PURPOSES.

 # MEV Bot 🚀
 ETH MEV-BOT for sandwich attack on Uniswap.
 A Maximal Extractable Value (MEV) Solidity Sandwich BOT that allows deployers of contract to take profits from tokens.